AhminC/obscure-/README.md

-# obscure-
+# obscure
 Program that stores and protects multiple account information